dantonini/user-story-matrix/docs/user-stories/git-integration/04A-automated-change-request-updates.md

 **As a** developer
 **I want** USM to streamline the process of updating CR references
-**so that** I don’t have to manually edit every CR that points to the old US hash
+**so that** I don't have to manually edit every CR that points to the old US hash

 ## Acceptance Criteria
+- **AC1:** When a user story is modified, USM automatically detects and displays a list containing:
+  - The hash of the old version
+  - The hash of the new version
-- **AC1:** USM lists all CRs referencing the old US version when a new version is created.
+  - All change requests that reference the old version
+  - The status of each affected change request

+- **AC2:** When the user confirms the update:
-- **AC2:** A single confirmation action updates all CR references to the new US version.
+  - USM updates all references in the affected change requests from old hash to new hash
+  - USM records the update action in the change request history with timestamp and user info
+  - USM generates a summary report showing successful and failed updates
+  - USM maintains the original creation date of the change request

+- **AC3:** The update process provides clear feedback:
+  - Success/failure status for each change request update
+  - Detailed error messages for any failed updates
+  - Option to retry failed updates
+  - Confirmation when all updates are complete

 ## Metrics
 - Number of CRs successfully updated automatically.